Portrait #8: Maze, labyrinthine walk in Marseille 💦

 What is your favorite mosaic?

-Your wildest dream?
+What's your wildest dream?

-What is this message you are talking about?
+What is this message you're talking about?

 And finally, which artist would you like me to interview for the next portrait?

-Otherwise, you could also interview Zigom Art, Mr Djoul or OPLO NTINO.
+Alternatively, you could also interview Zigom Art, Mr Djoul or OPLO NTINO.

 My Instagram account: @_inthemaze_